rcardin/cat-notebook/README.md

 id_b ∘ f = f
 ```

+## Types and Functions
+Composition is at the core of Cathegory Theory.
+However, not any two arrows can be composed.
+The target object of the first arrow must be the same of the source object of the second arrow.

+What are types?
+A first attempt to give an answer to this question is that _types_ are sets of values.
+Sets can be _finite_, such as `Boolean`, or they can be _infinite_, such as `String`.

 ## References
 - [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
 - [Learn You a Haskell for Great Good](http://learnyouahaskell.com/)